Racial diversity and discrimination in STEM fields: Mentorship

 Because white men are still overrepresented in STEM fields there is a lack of available mentorship from faculty and scientists of color.
 As a result, students of color in STEM feel unheard, excluded, and lose opportunities to make connections with peers.
 Research does indicate that students of color at HBCU's are much more likely to perceive their mentors to be supportive and describe more positive interactions with peers.

 Work

 Underrepresented minorities, including women, people of color, and LGBT individuals are more vulnerable to experience discrimination, isolation, and/or harassment in their workplaces.
 A Pew survey of men and women in STEM indicates that 50% of women in STEM experienced gender-related discrimination at work and about 62% of Black people in STEM jobs stated they experienced racial discrimination at work.
 Additionally, 72% of Black STEM workers believe that facing racial discrimination is a major reason why there are not more people of color in STEM fields.

 Strategies for increasing participation of people of color in STEM

-Underrepresentation of people of color in STEM is a problem that is rooted to white supremacy and racism.
+Under-representation of people of color in STEM is a problem that is rooted to white supremacy and racism.